Falmouth Community Hospital

 Support your hospital

-The hospital has a charitable fund which is used to improve patient services.
-The hospital is also generously supported by the League of Friends:
+The hospital has a charitable fund.
+This is used to improve patient services.
+The hospital is also generously supported by a league of friends.

 Secretary: Alison Mitchell